AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

    main.adb:8:11: warning: value not in range of type "Standard.Positive" main.adb:8:11: warning: "Constraint_Error" will be raised at run time

-No code is generated for the user-defined check expressed via pragma Assert but the language-defined check is emitted.
+No code is generated for the user-defined check expressed via pragma :ada:`Assert` but the language-defined check is emitted.
 In this case the range constraint on :ada:`X` excludes zero and negative numbers, but :ada:`X * 5 = 50`, :ada:`X - 99 = -49`.
-As a result, the check for the last assignment would fail, raising Constraint_Error when the program runs.
+As a result, the check for the last assignment would fail, raising :ada:`Constraint_Error` when the program runs.
 These results are the expected behavior for the default switch settings.

-But now let's enable user-defined checks.
-Different output will appear.
+But now let's enable user-defined checks and build it.
+Different compiler output will appear.

 .. code:: ada run_button project=Courses.Ada_For_C_Embedded_Dev.SPARK.Assert

    with Ada.Text_IO; use Ada.Text_IO;

    procedure Main is
       X : Positive := 10;
    begin
       X := X * 5;
       pragma Assert (X > 99);
       X := X - 99;
       Put_Line (Integer'Image (X));
    end Main;

-Now we also get the compiler warning about the pragma Assert condition.
+Now we also get the compiler warning about the pragma :ada:`Assert` condition.
-When run, the failure of pragma Assert on line 7 raises the exception Ada.Assertions.Assertion_Error.
+When run, the failure of pragma :ada:`Assert` on line 7 raises the exception :ada:`Ada.Assertions.Assertion_Error`.
 According to the expression in the assertion, :ada:`X` is expected (incorrectly) to be above 99 after the multiplication.
-(The exception name in the error message, SYSTEM.ASSERTIONS.ASSERT_FAILURE, is a GNAT-specific alias for Ada.Assertions.Assertion_Error.)
+(The exception name in the error message, SYSTEM.ASSERTIONS.ASSERT_FAILURE, is a GNAT-specific alias for :ada:`Ada.Assertions.Assertion_Error`.)

 It's interesting to see in the output that the compiler can detect some violations at compile-time:

 ::

    main.adb:7:19: warning: assertion will fail at run time main.adb:7:21: warning: condition can only be True if invalid values present main.adb:8:11: warning: value not in range of type "Standard.Positive"

-Generally speaking, a complete analysis of that sort is beyond the scope of compilers and they will not find all errors prior to execution, even ones we can detect ourselves by inspection.
+Generally speaking, a complete analysis is beyond the scope of compilers and they will not find all errors prior to execution, even those we might detect ourselves by inspection.
 More errors can be found by tools dedicated to that purpose, known as static analyzers.
 But even an automated static analysis tool cannot guarantee it will find all potential problems.

 A much more powerful alternative is formal proof, a form of static analysis that can (when possible) give strong guarantees about the checks, for all possible conditions and all possible inputs.
 Proof can be applied to both language-defined and user-defined checks.

 Be sure you understand that formal proof, as a form of static analysis, verifies conditions prior to execution, even prior to compilation.
 That earliness provides significant cost benefits.
 Removing bugs earlier is far less expensive than doing so later because the cost to fix bugs increases exponentially over the phases of the project life cycle, especially after deployment.
 Preventing bug introduction into the deployed system is the least expensive approach of all.
 Furthermore, cost savings during the initial development will be possible as well, for reasons specific to proof.
 We will revisit this topic later in this section.

 Formal analysis for proof can be achieved through the SPARK subset of the Ada language combined with the :program:`gnatprove` verification tool.
 SPARK is a subset encompassing most of the Ada language, except for features that preclude proof.
 As a disclaimer, this booklet is not aimed at providing a full introduction to proof and the SPARK language, but rather to present in a few examples what it is about and what it can do for us.

 As it turns out, our procedure :ada:`Main` is already SPARK compliant so we can start verifying it.

 .. code:: ada prove_button run_button project=Courses.Ada_For_C_Embedded_Dev.SPARK.Assert

    with Ada.Text_IO; use Ada.Text_IO;

     procedure Main is
        X : Positive := 10;